guonan627/swimschool/README.md

 * program_id (in URL)

 ## Current Status
-Current Status
- Frontend - Test html/css/js created to interact with web service Backend - Web Service in Test phase
+* Frontend - Test html/css/js created to interact with web service
+* Backend - Web Service in Test phase
- Admin panel - Not Started
+* Admin panel - Not Started

 ## Major Priorities
-Major Priorities:
- 1 Write a panel for players and teams to allow player to join & kick 3 Implement 3rd party element that implements a date format compatible with mysql.
+ * Write a panel for players and teams to allow player to join & kick
+ * Implement 3rd party element that implements a date format compatible with mysql.

 ## Long-term Priorities
-Long-term Priorities:
  Make auth work with Google API get a JS photo editor to square uploaded image Password Reset via email post deployment online (AWS cognito?)